ddevv15/TheKingGroup/docs/activity.md

   - All product images on products page now match the homepage
   - Consistent image usage across the site improves user experience
   - All 11 products now use the correct images

+## 2025-01-27 (Update Product Images in Overview Page)

+- Prompt: "update the products overview as well"

+- Actions:
+  - Updated all product images in `app/products/overview/page.jsx` to match homepage images:
+    - Rice: Changed from `/rice-grains-in-burlap-sack.jpg` to `/rice.jpg`
+    - Cashew: Changed from `/cashew-nuts-premium-quality.jpg` to `/cashew.jpg`
+    - Oilseeds: Changed from `/oilseeds-variety-collection.jpg` to `/oilseeds.jpg`
+    - Spices: Changed from `/colorful-spices-in-bowls.jpg` to `/spices.jpg`
+    - Tiles: Changed from `/elegant-ceramic-tiles-display.jpg` to `/tiles.jpg`
+  - Images that were already correct (no change needed):
+    - Cotton: `/cotton-bales-in-warehouse.jpg`
+    - Pharma: `/pharmaceutical-products-clean.jpg`
+    - Supermarket Products: `/supermarket-products-shelf.jpg`

+- Notes:
+  - All product images across homepage, products page, and overview page now match
+  - Consistent image usage throughout the entire site improves user experience
+  - All 8 product categories in overview page now use the correct images